-The white grape variety comes from Montenegro.
-Synonyms are Beli Krstač, Bijeli Krstač, Krata Bijela, Krstač Bijela, Loza Bijela and Vinogradarska Bijela.
-Concerning the parentage (parenthood) or possible relation to the red variety Krstač Crna nothing is known.
+The white grape variety originates from Montenegro.
+Synonyms are Beli Krstač, Bijeli Krstač, Bijela Vinska, Krata Bijela, Krstač Bijela, Loza Bijela and Vinogradarska Bijela.
+Nothing is known about the parentage or possible genetic relationship to the red variety Krstač Crni.
 The name refers to the cross-like shape of the grapes (Krstač = cross).
-The late ripening vine is susceptible to both types of mildew and especially to botrytis.
-It produces alcohol-light, fresh white wines with aromas of elderflower, green apples and pears.
+The late-ripening vine is susceptible to both types of mildew and especially to botrytis.
+It produces light, fresh white wines with aromas of elderflower, green apples and pears.
 The variety is mainly cultivated in the Podgorica area.
-However, no stock was recorded in 2010 (Kym Anderson).
+However, no stocks were reported in 2016 (Kym Anderson statistics).